Manaaki Whenua has conducted research in Antarctica for many years and manages and curates the Ross Sea Region soil database and related materials.

 Vector data from the SCAR ADD managed by British Antarctic Survey have been downloaded from their website.
 For the Ross Sea these data are predominantly derived from the printed 1:250 000 USGS topographic map series of the region.
 The original data were organised in separate sheets, within each layer; the sheets have been merged into a single shapefile for efficient access.

 A quadrant of the 1.6GB medium resolution version of the Radarsat-1 Antarctic Mapping Project (RAMP) SAR mosaic was extracted and downloaded for use in this website.

 We appreciate the past financial support of the Foundation for Research, Science and Technology, New Zealand (CO9X0307 and C09X1001) and the logistic support of Antarctica New Zealand, Helicopters New Zealand, and the staff at Scott Base.
-Soil analyses were done in Landcare Research's Environmental Chemistry Laboratory.
+Soil analyses were done in Manaaki Whenua's Environmental Chemistry Laboratory.